stakater/stakater-tekton-chart/README.md

 ### Add a Default Task
-- Navigate to pipeline-charts/default-config/tasks directory & Make a new file.
+- Navigate to pipeline-charts/default-config/tasks directory & Make a new yaml file.
 - Specify taskName ( taskRef of kind:ClusterTask ), params & workspaces as specifed below:
     # ![1](assets/1.png)
 - Save this file.